Sarah Swiger Award

 Sarah Swiger served Winchester many years as a School Committee member, community activist and education advocate.
 Her work was recognized across Massachusetts, her death in 2014 is a loss that is still keenly felt by her family, colleagues and educators.
 WFEE is proud to honor Sarah with the annual presentation of the Sarah Swiger Award.

 Sarah Swiger, Winchester Educator

-WFEE is proud to honor these extraordinary educators, giving each a $1,000 grant to be used for their work.
+WFEE is proud to honor this extraordinary educator, giving each winner of the Swiger Award a $1,500 grant to be used for their work.
 We know that Sarah joins the WFEE Board of Trustees in saying thank you for your work that is truly changing lives.